Science Fair Projects Home Science Experiments Scientists & Inventors Science Jokes Science Fair Books Science Resources Warning!

 http://www.virtualsciencefair.org/2004/walk4d0/public_html

-The structure of the descriptive and the building types could be different from the experimental one since not all the components are applicable here.
-For example if your topic is "what is genetic engineering?" take in account that a hypothesis is not applicable since it could not be tested by statistical means.
+Remark: Don't forget that the above description is relevant only for experimental projects and that the structure of the descriptive or building / engineering project is different from the experimental one because not all the components are applicable here.
+For example, if your topic is "what is genetic engineering?" take in account that a hypothesis is not relevant here.
 And the same applies for the display board, etc.

 My Dog Kelly